verilog-to-routing/vtr-verilog-to-routing/doc/src/arch/reference.rst

 FPGA Layer Information
 ----------------
-Layer tag is an optional tag to specify multi-die FPGAs.
-If not specified, a single-die FPGA is assumed.
+The layer tag is an optional tag to specify multi-die FPGAs.
+If not specified, a single-die FPGA with a single die (with index 0) is assumed.

 .. arch:tag:: <layer die="int">

     :opt_param die:
-        Each die layout in a multi-die FPGAs can be specified using the die number.
+        Specifies the index of the die; index 0 is assumed to be at the bottom of a stack.

         **Default**: ``0``